TailorXxX/FinalProject/README.md

 ## Croitoru Costin - Final project

-This project was realized using React + Vite, NextUI, Sanity.io, Clerk, and other libraries.
+This project was realized using React + Vite, NextUI, json-server, Clerk, and other libraries.

 ## Getting Started